Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 Let $K$ be a dual curve in $D$.
 Then $K$ has one end on $P_i$ and another end on $P_j$.
 Since each of $P_i$ and $P_j$ is a geodesic, we must have $i\neq j$, for otherwise $P$ would contain two distinct 1-cubes dual to the same hyperplane, namely the hyperplane to which $K$ maps.

 Suppose that $K$ is a dual curve traveling from $P_i$ to $P_j$, and $K'$ a dual curve traveling from $P_i$ to some $P_k$, such that $K$ and $K'$ cross in a 2-cube $s$ of $D$, as at the bottom of Figure~\ref{fig:fixedcorners}.
 Let $P'_i$ be the smallest connected subpath of $P_i$ containing the 1-cubes of $P_i$ dual to $K$ and $K'$.
-Let $Q$ and $Q'$ be shortest combinatorial paths in $D$ that travel along the carriers of $K$ and $K'$ respectively, meeting at the corner of $s$ that is separated from $P_i$ by $K$ and $K'$.
+Let $Q$ and $Q'$ be shortest combinatorial paths in $D$ that start at the ends of $P'_i$, travel along the carriers of $K$ and $K'$ respectively, meeting at the corner of $s$ that is separated from $P_i$ by $K$ and $K'$.
 Let $E$ be the subdiagram of $D$ bounded by $P'_i,Q$ and $Q'$.
 See Figure~\ref{fig:diagramEF}, at left.
-If $C$ is a dual curve in $E$ emanating from $P'_i$, then $C$ cannot end on $P'_i$ by minimality of the complexity of $D$, and hence $C$ crosses $K$ or $K'$.
+If $C$ is a dual curve in $E$ emanating from $P'_i$, then $C$ cannot end on $P'_i$ by the fact that $P'_i$ is a geodesic, and hence $C$ crosses $K$ or $K'$.
 Suppose the former.
 Then $K$ and $C$ form a triangle of dual curves in $D$ that is properly contained in $E$.
 Hence, by choosing an innermost such triangle, we may assume that $|P'_i|=2$.
 Hence $P_i$ contains a path $c_1c_2$, where $c_1$ and $c_2$ are 1-cubes of $N(H_i)$ that form the corner of a 2-cube $s$ in $D$, as at right in Figure~\ref{fig:diagramEF}.
 Let $Q_i$ be the path in $\widetilde X$ obtained by removing the subpath $c_1c_2$ from $P_i$ and replacing it by $c'_1c'_2$, where $c'_1$ is the 1-cube of $s$ opposite to $c'_2$ and $c'_2$ the 1-cube of $s$ opposite to $c_1$.

 Note that $|Q_i|=|P_i|$ and $Q_i$ has the same endpoints as $P_i$; in particular, $Q_i$ is a geodesic.
 Moreover, $Q_i$ maps to $N(H_i)$.
 To see this, it suffices to show that $c'_1$ and $c'_2$ map to $N(H_i)$.
 The 1-cubes $c_1$ and $c'_2$ are dual to a hyperplane $W_1$ and $c'_1$ and $c_2$ are dual to a hyperplane $W_2$.
 If $W_1=H_i$, then $c'_2$ is dual to $H_i$, whence $s$, and thus $c'_1$, maps to $N(H_i)$.
 Hence suppose that $W_1,W_2$, and $H_i$ are all distinct.
 Then $W_1,W_2$ cross $H_i$ and $W_1$ crosses $W_2$ in the 2-cube $s$.
 By nonpositive curvature, $s$ lies in a 3-cube of $N(W_1)\cap N(W_2)\cap N(H_i)$ and in particular $Q_i\rightarrow N(H_i)$.